Successfully Added

 The Secret to a Smooth Transition

-Top Plug-and-Play Replacements
+Top Plug-and-Play Modernization Paths

 Real-World Example: A Control System Refresh